 • Keep up-to-date with trends and developments

-The most effective plans are simple, accessible, and evolve over the course of delivery.
-They serve as a reference point, a framework, a roadmap – rather than a comprehensive end-to-end project plan.
+The most effective plans are simple, accessible, and evolve throughout their delivery.
+They serve as a reference point and a framework rather than a prescriptive end-to-end project plan.
 Even a list of bullet point responses to those key summary questions we’ve set out here will set you well on your way to success.

 14 steps to great internal communications